absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 Policies can also be defined with this service.

 By default, a Node IoC application defines the `public`, `private`, `env`, `db` and `http` policies.
-You can read about it in the security page.
+You can read about it on the security page.

 Before bootstrapping Yargs, each registered command policies are checked before adding the command's signature to Yargs for public access.
 If the policies fail, the command is ignored from Yargs bootstrapping.